This is where we see WHAT Ezekiel’s Fire is.

 Notice how this parallels exactly what God promised to do for Israel in Ezekiel 36 and Ezekiel 37.
 And, in one sense, this blessing has already begun in the Land of Israel.
 Before the Jews came, it was a barren, disease-ridden land.
-After they took possession of their land, it became a lush, productive paradise.
+After the Jews took possession of their land, it became a lush, productive paradise.
 But, as good as it is now, it will be even better.

 Israel Saved In The Day Of Ezekiel’s Fire

 Now, these next two verses demonstrate that prophecies flip back and forth between the event being prophesied and the results of that event.
 Verses 23 and 24 describe the end result of verses 18 to 22.
-And, the next to verses flips back to the catastrophe that brings the children of Jacob back to God:
+And, the next to verses flip back to the catastrophe that brings the children of Jacob back to God:

 25 There will be on every high mountain